Embroidered States Artwork

 Perfect For: A spa aficionado, aromatherapy fan, or stressed-out friend.

-Make It Say Christmas: Substitute a few drops of peppermint essential oil for the lavender.
+How to Make It Say Christmas: Substitute a few drops of peppermint essential oil for the lavender.
 Print your labels on holiday-pattern paper.

 Highlight memories of a trip, destination, hobby, or other event in a gift that will make them think of the giver as well as the occasion.